About Krakow

 Local Events, Festivals, or Seasonal Highlights:

-- Kraków Film Festival: Film enthusiasts should plan their visit in May to attend one of Europe's oldest film festivals.
+- Kraków Film Festival (May): Immerse yourself in world cinema at one of Europe's oldest and most prestigious film festivals.